Code-Institute-Submissions/ms2-project-game/README.md

 * 'As a developer, I want to meet the above needs by creating a memory game where kids in the Christian category can have some fun by flipping cards to find all matching cards at a set timeframe and see how quickly they can beat the timer to win.'

 In order to meet the requirements of the users, I began to brainstorm on what to do and how to go about it and deliver the desired result.
 I then decided to create memory game so I searched and watched a few Youtube videos on how to.
 These helped me to have a clear understanding on how to construct the plan.
 I also looked at similar sites created by other code institute students which helped me to make an informed decision.
 Visiting other sites and watching tutorials really helped me to have a better idea and largely influenced my final decision and I am pleased with the outcome so far.
-I also created the wireframe design of the website on Balsamiq [see file attached under UXdesigns folder](https://github.com/Dorcas-Amoo/ms2-project-game).
+I also created the wireframe design of the website on Balsamiq [see file attached under uxdesigns folder](https://github.com/Dorcas-Amoo/ms2-project-game).

 ## Features